Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-95mNYrm4XZY.md

 ### Transcript

-> i kind of like riding on top of automated trucks i like that too i like that too
+> I kind of like riding on top of automated trucks I like that too I like that too